Yunni/SupportVectorSubsetScan/README.md

 (2)    Please run main.m using Matlab or Octave

-(3)    Open main.m and the parameters are all in the “options”
+(3)    Open main.m and try different strings and parameters